Hihi1310/vietnamese-interpreter/Project guideline.md

 # Vietnamese Interpreter Project Guideline

 ## Overview
-This project aims to build a near-real-time AI interpreter for Vietnamese and English using the OpenAI Whisper model on Hugging Face.
-It will help with communication barriers for expats and Thai colleagues during large events, providing cost-effective audio-to-text and translation solutions.
+This project is a real-time AI interpreter for Vietnamese and English using Google Gemini Flash 2.0 for translation and transcription.
+It helps with communication barriers for expats and Thai colleagues during large events, providing cost-effective real-time interpretation solutions.

 ## Technical Components